jdonaldson/Parsnip.tmbundle/README.md

 	var y = 20000; // another comment
 	var foobar = 'sadfasdfasdf'; // one more comment;

-After parsing this section with parsnip's pattern match column spacing, we have:
+After parsing this section with Parsnip's pattern match column spacing, we have:

 	var x      = 4;              // a comment goes here
 	var y      = 20000;          // another comment